aws-solutions/distributed-load-testing-on-aws/README.md

 **source/custom-resource**<br/>
 A NodeJS Lambda function used as a CloudFormation custom resource for configuring Amazon S3 bucket notifications and to send anonymous metrics.

+**source/ecr-checker**<br/>
+A NodeJS Lambda function that checks if the Amazon ECR is ready or not.

 **source/results-parser**<br/>
 A NodeJS Lambda function used to write the xml output from the docker images to Amazon DynamoDB and generate the final results for each test.

 **source/task-runner**<br/>
-A NodeJS Lambda function that runs the Amaazon ECS task definition for each test.
+A NodeJS Lambda function that runs the Amazon ECS task definition for each test.

 **source/task-status-checker**<br/>
-A NodeJS Lambda function that checks if the Amaazon ECS tasks are running or not.
+A NodeJS Lambda function that checks if the Amazon ECS tasks are running or not.

 ## Creating a custom build
 The solution can be deployed through the CloudFormation template available on the solution home page: [Distributed Load Testing](https://aws.amazon.com/solutions/implementations/distributed-load-testing-on-aws/).